-Maintenance work includes regularly scheduled mowing, edging, shrub trimming, fertilizing, litter/trash collection, graffiti abatement, weed control, minor tree work and turf aeration.
-For parks with restrooms or play equipment, contractor also provides janitorial cleaning and play equipment inspection.
+Parks maintenance includes regularly scheduled mowing, edging, shrub trimming, fertilizing, litter/trash collection, graffiti abatement, weed control, minor tree work and turf aeration.
+For parks with restrooms or play equipment, the contractor also provides janitorial cleaning and play equipment inspection.

 There are currently no external links for this page.